Estimated reading time: 8 minutes

 Defenses to Weapon Charges

-Legal defenses to government claims that a person violated a weapon crime statute include first, challenging the prosecution to its burden to come up with evidence to support each “element” of the particular crime they are claiming.
+When the government claims that a person violated a weapon crime statute, legal defenses include, first, challenging the prosecution failure to meet its burden to come up with evidence supporting each statutory element of their claimed crime.
+See:

-So, when it comes to crimes requiring Discharge of a Firearm, among the elements the prosecution must have evidence to support are (1) that a firearm was fired, and (2) who if anyone caused the discharge.
+So, when it comes to crimes requiring Discharge of a Firearm, among the elements the prosecution must prove are (1) that a firearm was fired, (2) who if anyone caused the discharge, and (3) the person’s actions were “reckless.”
 Most of these cases happen indoors, usually in an apartment or townhouse.
-And in most cases, the person facing charges spoke to police or admitted to someone else.
-For more on these cases see my page: Discharge of a Firearm.
+And in most cases, the person faces charges after speaking to police or volunteering information to someone else.
+For more on these cases see:

-When it comes to criminal possession cases, the prosecution must have evidence that (1) a specific, identified person, (2) knowingly possessed the prohibited item (knew what it was and that it was there).
-For more on defending these possession charges see my page: What Is Firearm Possession?
+When it comes to criminal possession cases, the prosecution must have evidence that (1) a specific, identified person, (2) knowingly possessed the prohibited item (knew what it was and that it was there, and exercised dominion and control over it).
+For more on defending possession charges see:

 In some cases, the government makes a weapon charge where the item does not fit the definition of a “dangerous weapon,” or other statutory definition required.
 These could include “slungshot or sand club,” “metal knuckles or a switch blade knife opening automatically,” or “suppressor.”